DraftKings (NASDAQ:DKNG) Price Target Raised to $50.00

 Institutional Investors Weigh In On DraftKings

-Hedge funds have recently added to or reduced their stakes in the business.
-Marshall Wace LLP lifted its position in shares of DraftKings by 298.2% during the 2nd quarter.
-Marshall Wace LLP now owns 1,114,676 shares of the company’s stock valued at $29,617,000 after acquiring an additional 834,719 shares during the period.
-Asset Management One Co.
-Ltd. bought a new position in shares of DraftKings during the 3rd quarter worth about $4,502,000.
-Jericho Capital Asset Management L.P. grew its stake in shares of DraftKings by 68.1% in the 2nd quarter.
-Jericho Capital Asset Management L.P. now owns 5,131,967 shares of the company’s stock valued at $136,356,000 after buying an additional 2,079,676 shares during the period.
-Charles Schwab Investment Management Inc. raised its stake in DraftKings by 1.4% during the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 2,788,789 shares of the company’s stock worth $82,102,000 after buying an additional 39,188 shares during the period.
-Finally, Deltec Asset Management LLC boosted its holdings in DraftKings by 355.7% in the third quarter.
-Deltec Asset Management LLC now owns 139,000 shares of the company’s stock worth $4,092,000 after acquiring an additional 108,500 shares in the last quarter.
-32.84% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Fifth Third Bancorp boosted its holdings in shares of DraftKings by 8.3% in the 4th quarter.
+Fifth Third Bancorp now owns 4,331 shares of the company’s stock valued at $153,000 after buying an additional 331 shares during the period.
+Cornerstone Wealth Management LLC boosted its stake in DraftKings by 4.4% during the 4th quarter.
+Cornerstone Wealth Management LLC now owns 8,082 shares of the company’s stock valued at $285,000 after purchasing an additional 341 shares during the period.
+Signaturefd LLC boosted its stake in DraftKings by 7.6% during the 3rd quarter.
+Signaturefd LLC now owns 5,350 shares of the company’s stock valued at $158,000 after purchasing an additional 379 shares during the period.
+Stratos Wealth Advisors LLC boosted its stake in DraftKings by 3.8% during the 4th quarter.
+Stratos Wealth Advisors LLC now owns 10,289 shares of the company’s stock valued at $363,000 after purchasing an additional 381 shares during the period.
+Finally, Udine Wealth Management Inc. boosted its stake in DraftKings by 0.5% during the 3rd quarter.
+Udine Wealth Management Inc. now owns 79,352 shares of the company’s stock valued at $2,336,000 after purchasing an additional 384 shares during the period.
+Institutional investors own 32.84% of the company’s stock.

 DraftKings Inc operates as a digital sports entertainment and gaming company in the United States and internationally.
 It provides online sports betting and casino, daily fantasy sports, media, and other consumer products, as well as retails sportsbooks.
 The company also engages in the design and development of sports betting and casino gaming software for online and retail sportsbooks, and iGaming operators.